Top 10 interesting Facts about Johannes Kepler

 Apart from his laws of planetary motion, Kepler made important contributions to optics, including formulation of the inverse-square law governing the intensity of light.

-Kepler was able to invented his own version of the refracting telescope, which helped him understand the structure and working of the eye.
+Kepler was able to invented his own version of the refracting telescope, which helped him understand the structure and workings of the eye.

 9. NASA’s First Planet Hunter